shopware/docs/guides/plugins/plugins/storefront/reacting-to-cookie-consent-changes.md

 ## Prerequisites

-This guide was built upon both the \[PLACEHOLDER-LINK: Plugin base guide\] as well as the \[PLACEHOLDER-LINK: Adding a cookie to the consent manager\] guide, so make sure to know those beforehand.
-Also nice to know is the guide about \[PLACEHOLDER-LINK: Reacting to javascript events\], since this will be done here, same as how to create and load a JavaScript file in the first place, which can be found here \[PLACEHOLDER-LINK: Add custom javascript\].
+This guide was built upon both the [plugin base guide](../plugin-base-guide.md) as well as the [Adding a cookie to the consent manager guide](./add-cookie-to-manager.md), so make sure to know those beforehand.
+Also nice to know is the guide about [Reacting to javascript events](./reacting-to-javascript-events.md), since this will be done here, same as how to create and load a JavaScript file in the first place, which can be found [here](./add-custom-javascript.md).

 ## Reacting to cookie configuration changes via JavaScript

 Everytime a user saves a cookie configuration, an event is published to the document's event emitter.
 The event only contains the changeset for the cookie configuration as an object.

-In the following example we'll check for a cookie with name `cookie-key-1`, just like we created one of the cookies in our guide about \[PLACEHOLDER-LINK: Adding a cookie to the consent manager\].
+In the following example we'll check for a cookie with name `cookie-key-1`, just like we created one of the cookies in our guide about [Adding a cookie to the consent manager](./add-cookie-to-manager.md).

 You can listen for this event using the following lines: